As temperatures rise, here’s how to help your garden wildlife in a heatwave – including the common myth you should AVOID

 Hedgehogs

 Hedgehogs are vulnerable mammals during the summer, with the British Hedgehog Preservation Society (BHPS) noting the influx of calls to report dehydrated hedgehogs.
 Fay Vass, Chief Executive of BHPS, said: “With the very hot dry weather hedgehogs and other wildlife are struggling to find natural sources of water, and the ground is so dry and hard that their natural food is hard to come by too.”
-Make sure to leave small bowls of water out, and meaty pet foods make good food as well.
+Make sure to leave small bowls of water out.
+It's recommended that you only leave out food for hedgehogs (consisting of wet, meaty cat or dog food) in the winter.

 Hedgehogs don’t sunbathe!